 On bank holidays when the banks are closed, you will not be able to deposit or withdraw funds by visiting a teller at the branch.
 This means you will also not be able to buy a cashier’s check or money order or take a credit card advance through the teller.
 You will also usually not be able to talk to a live phone banker or pay bills with the same effective date as the holiday.

 The good news is that, even if a bank is officially closed for a holiday, you should still be able to access information including your balance and recent transactions online through your bank’s website.
 Most banks now also offer mobile applications, so if you have downloaded and installed the bank’s app on your smartphone or tablet, you can do these same things on the go.
 If your current bank does not offer online or mobile banking, it might be a good idea to open a new savings account with a bank that does.

-While you cannot visit a teller or phone banker, you should still be able to access funds or deposit checks through ATMs, deposit checks through mobile devices, schedule bill payments and access things like statements and copies of checks through your bank’s website or app.
+While you cannot visit a teller or phone your bank, you should still be able to access funds or deposit checks through ATMs, deposit checks through mobile devices, schedule bill payments, and access things like statements and copies of checks through your bank’s website or app.